 - How they intend to use it.

-The Forest Service's direction and authority to conduct the NWOS is from the Forest and Range Land Renewable Resources Planning Act of 1974 and the Forest and Range Land Renewable Resources Act of 1978.
-These acts assign responsibility for the inventory and assessment of forest and related renewable resources to the Forest Service.
-Additionally, the importance of an ownership survey in this inventory and assessment process is highlighted in Section 253(c) of the Agricultural Research, Extension, and Education Reform Act of 1998 and the recommendations of the Second Blue Ribbon Panel on the Forest Inventory and Analysis program (FIA).
+The Forest Service's direction and authority to conduct the NWOS is from the Resources Planning Act of 1974 and the Forest and Rangeland Renewable Resources Research Act of 1978.
+These acts assign responsibility for inventory and assessment of forest and related renewable resources to the Secretary of Agriculture, and these responsibilities are subsequently delegated to the Forest Service.
+Additionally, the importance of an ownership survey in this inventory and assessment process has been highlighted in the 2014 Farm Bill, the Agricultural Research, Extension, and Education Reform Act of 1998, and the recommendations of the 1998 Second Blue Ribbon Panel on the Forest Inventory and Analysis program.

 Information will be collected related to:

-The NWOS provides widely cited benchmarks for the number, extent, and characteristics of private forest-land owners of the United States.
-These results have been used to assess the sustainability of forest resources at national, regional, and state levels; to implement and assess forest-land owner assistance programs; and to answer a variety of questions with topics ranging from fragmentation to the economics of private timber production.
-This is the only effort to collect in-depth information about private forest landowners at the national scale.
-It provides longitudinal data to track ownership trends and broad spatial data to allow for comparisons across regions of the country.
+The NWOS provides widely cited benchmarks for the number, extent, and characteristics of owners of forestland in the United States.
+These results have been used to assess the sustainability of forest resources at national, regional, and state levels; to implement and assess forest-land owner assistance programs; and to answer a variety of questions with topics ranging from forestland fragmentation to the economics of timber production.
+This is the only effort to collect in-depth information about owners of forestland at the national scale.
+It provides longitudinal data to track ownership trends and allows for comparisons across regions of the country.

-The respondents will be a statistically selected group of individuals, families, American Indian Tribes, partnerships, corporations, nonprofit organizations, and other private groups that own forest land in the United States.
+The respondents will be a statistically selected group of individuals, families, partnerships, corporations, nonprofit organizations, and other private groups that own forestland in the United States.
 A well distributed, random set of sampling points has been established across the country.
-At each point, remote sensing data, such as aerial photographs or satellite imagery, will use to identify forested points.
+At each point, remotely sensed data, such as aerial photographs, will be used to identify forested points.
 For the forested points, public records will be used to identify the owners of record—the names and addresses of the landowners we will contact.
-The number of forest-land owners to be contacted in each state will be a function of the number of private forest-land owners and the sampling intensity.
+The target number of respondents per state is 250 over the full, 2019-2023, data collection cycle.

-The NWOS will utilize a mixed-mode survey technique involving focus groups, self-administered mail questionnaires, and telephone interviews.
-Focus groups will be used to test the questionnaire, provide more in-depth understanding of the responses, and to explore new areas of inquiry.
+The NWOS will utilize a mixed-mode survey technique involving cognitive interviews, focus groups, self-administered questionnaires, and telephone interviews.
+Cognitive interviews will be used to test specific questions.
+Focus groups will be used to provide more in-depth understanding of the responses and to explore new areas of inquiry.

-The mail portion of the survey will involve up to four mailings.
+Implementation of the self-administered survey will involve up to four contacts.
 First, a pre-notice postcard will be sent to all potential respondents describing this information collection and why the information is being collected.
-Second, a questionnaire with a cover letter and pre-paid return envelope will be mailed to the potential respondents.
-The cover letter will reiterate the purpose of this information collection and provide the respondents with all legally required information.
-Third, a reminder will be mailed to thank the respondents and encourage the non-respondents to respond.
+Second, a questionnaire with a cover letter and pre-paid return envelope will be sent to the potential respondents.
+The cover letter will reiterate the purpose of this information collection and provide respondents with all legally required information.
+Third, a reminder will be mailed to thank respondents and encourage non-respondents to reply.
 Those who have yet to respond will be sent a new questionnaire, cover letter, and pre-paid return envelope.
+The primary survey instrument will be paper forms with the option for completing the survey electronically online.
 Telephone interviews will be used for follow-up with non-respondents.

 Forest Service researchers will coordinate all components of this information collection.
-Focus groups and the mail portion of the survey will be conducted by Forest Service personnel with assistance provided by cooperators, such as university researchers, as appropriate.
-The telephone follow-ups will be conducted by the National Agricultural Statistics Service, U.S. Department of Agriculture.
-Data will be compiled and edited by Forest Service personnel.
+Forest Service personnel with assistance provided by cooperators at the Family Forest Research Center located at the University of Massachusetts Amherst will conduct the mail portion of the survey, cognitive interviews, and focus groups.
+The U.S. Department of Agriculture, National Agricultural Statistics Service will conduct the telephone follow-ups.
+Data will be compiled and edited by Forest Service and Family Forest Research Center personnel.
 Forest Service researchers and cooperators will analyze the collected data.
-National, regional, and State-level results will be distributed through print and/or electronic media.
+National, regional, and state-level results will be publicly available and electronically distributed.

-This information collection will generate scientifically-based, statically-reliable, up-to-date information about private forest-land owners in the United States.
-The results of these efforts will provide more reliable information on this important and dynamic segment of the United States population; thus facilitating more complete assessments of the country's forest resources and improved planning and implementation of forestry programs on both regional and national levels.
+This information collection will generate scientifically-based, statistically-reliable, up-to-date information about the owners of forestland in the United States.
+Results of these efforts will provide more reliable information on this important and dynamic segment of the United States population, thus facilitating more complete assessments of the country's forestland resources and improved planning and implementation of forestry programs on state, regional, and national levels.

 Estimated Annual Number of Responses per Respondent: 1.

-Estimated Total Annual Burden on Respondents: 2,500 hours.
+Estimated Total Annual Burden on Respondents (hours): 2,118.

 Comment Is Invited

-Comment is invited on: (1) Whether this collection of information is necessary for the stated purposes and the proper performance of the functions of the agency, including whether the information will have practical or scientific utility; (2) the accuracy of the agency's estimate of the burden of the collection of information, including the Start Printed Page 57288validity of the methodology and assumptions used; (3) ways to enhance the quality, utility, and clarity of the information to be collected; and (4) ways to minimize the burden of the collection of information on respondents, including the use of automated, electronic, mechanical, or other technological collection techniques or other forms of information technology.
+Comment is invited on: (1) Whether this collection of information is necessary for the stated purposes and the proper performance of the functions of the Agency, including whether the Start Printed Page 13522information will have practical or scientific utility; (2) the accuracy of the Agency's estimate of the burden of the collection of information, including the validity of the methodology and assumptions used; (3) ways to enhance the quality, utility, and clarity of the information to be collected; and (4) ways to minimize the burden of the collection of information on respondents, including the use of automated, electronic, mechanical, or other technological collection techniques or other forms of information technology.